-The Consolidated Appropriations Act of 2018 established income averaging (IA) as a third minimum setaside election for new HTC projects.
-LMIR Amortizing Loans that are coupled with HTC utilizing Income Averaging set-aside must still meet the minimum rent and income requirements of the LMIR program statutes, and if applicable, all bond requirements.
-At Minnesota Housing's sole discretion, a small portion of units may be underwritten at rents higher than 60% MTSP limits if proposed rents are at least 10% below achievable market rate rents.
+The Consolidated Appropriations Act of 2018 established Average Average Income Test (AIT) as a third minimum set-aside election for new HTC developments.

+When coupled with any Minnesota Housing Deferred Loans, developments electing the AIT setaside must still meet all rent and income as well as other program requirements.
+LMIR Amortizing Loans that are coupled with HTC utilizing AIT election must still meet the minimum rent and income requirements of the LMIR Amortizing Loan program statutes, and if applicable, all bond requirements.
+At Minnesota Housing's sole discretion, a LMIR Amortizing Loan may include a small portion of units underwritten at rents higher than 60% MTSP limits if proposed rents are at least 10% below achievable market rate rents.
 Proposed rents higher than 60% MTSP limits must also be approved in writing by the tax credit syndicator.

-2.07 Interim Income
+3.07 Interim Income

 Interim Income will be recognized as a source in the Workbook for any operating property when no debt service payments are being made from operations during the construction period.
 Minnesota Housing staff will consider the historic operating income, the proposed scope of work and the proposed Relocation Plan to determine an appropriate amount to include.
-Generally, up to 75 percent of anticipated net operating income will be considered.
-To meet closing in balance requirements (refer to Chapter 11 of this document), Interim Income will likely need to be bridged during the construction period.
+Generally, up to 75% of anticipated net operating income may be considered.
+To meet Closing in Balance requirements (refer to Chapter 12, Section 12.01 of this document), Interim Income will likely need to be bridged during the construction period.

-Chapter 3 - Expenses
+Chapter 4 - Expenses

-3.01 Management and Operating Expenses
+4.01 Management and Operating Expenses

-The Developer will submit the Management and Operating (M&O) budget based on anticipated stabilized operating expenses occurring after the development is placed in service or upon full occupancy.
-For operating properties, the historic M&O expenses will be used with appropriate adjustments for projected economies attributable to the proposed rehabilitation and for changes associated with new program requirements.
+The Developer will submit the Management and Operating (M&O) Budget based on anticipated stabilized operating expenses occurring after the development is placed in service or upon full occupancy.
+For operating properties, the historic M&O Budget will be used with appropriate adjustments for projected economies attributable to the proposed rehabilitation and for changes associated with new program requirements.

-M&O expenses (total operating expenses not including real estate taxes and reserves) will be evaluated and analyzed in relationship to comparable properties in Minnesota Housing's portfolio, expense comparables in the appraisal, and other information deemed relevant and appropriate.
+M&O Budget (total operating expenses not including real estate taxes and reserves) will be evaluated and analyzed in relationship to comparable properties in Minnesota Housing's portfolio, expense comparables in the appraisal, and other information deemed relevant and appropriate.

-M&O expense numbers are analyzed on a per room basis.
+M&O Budget numbers are analyzed on a per room basis.
 The rental rooms per unit are calculated as follows: